 Analyze known problem markets to evaluate likely causes: Identify indicators that would shed light on the sources of the problems and suggest promising approaches for corrective action.

 Develop data sources and methodologies that serve as triggers for further market conduct review: The value of hindsight should not be overlooked.
 A key component of any analytical program is validating the results obtained, and the communication between analysts and examiners needs to run both ways.
 Once problem companies have been identified, data collected on those companies should be compared with baseline data for the market to see what patterns can be observed and whether these patterns suggest the development of new indicators or second thoughts about indicators currently in use.
+There are multiple tools available for regulators to sort and review data.
+Regulators should be comfortable using Microsoft Excel, Access, ACL, Tableau and additional tools that can be used to graph/chart the data.